mrkkrp/dot-emacs/README.md

 two flavors of <kbd>↵ Return</kbd> key here.
 But what's about the <kbd>↵ Return</kbd> key itself?
 It's of no use, unless GPG pops up with its thing.
-At the same time <kbd>↵ Return</kbd> occupies a comfortable position at the keyboard, so it's stupid not to use it for something useful. <kbd>C-return</kbd> duplicates current line in such a way that this command can be performed repeatedly.
-This is handy when you need to type many similar lines with variations.
-The <kbd>↵ Return</kbd> key alone invokes `avy-goto-char`, and look, this is really convenient!
+At the same time <kbd>↵ Return</kbd> occupies a comfortable position at the keyboard, so it's stupid not to use it for something useful.
+For me,
+<kbd>↵ Return</kbd> key invokes `avy-goto-char`, and look, this is really
+convenient!
 Try it!

 Shortcut            | Description
 --------            | -----------